grumpycoders/pcsx-redux/CONTRIBUTING.md

 ## Acknowledgements

 Thank you for considering contributing to PCSX-Redux.
-The aim of the project is to be a useful debugging and reverse engineering tool, but any sort of help is greatly appreciated.
+The main aim of the project is to be a useful development, debugging, and reverse engineering tool, but any sort of help is greatly appreciated.
 There are various areas of the project that can be improved, and lots of work is still required.
 Feel free to open a discussion if there's anything you'd like to talk about.